-By my second day traveling the Amazon River, I was getting cocky.
-The storied jungle had yet to produce a single peril: no colossal serpent, poison dart, or maggots embedded in flesh.
-We were hiking inside a vinous moss-green shroud, a day’s journey by boat away from the nearest town with motorized vehicles.
-The chattering treetops blotted out the sun and we sweated in the claustrophobic stillness, all of us soaked in the high octane carcinogenic repellent DEET to ward against malaria and dengue-fever carrying insects.
+On only my second day traveling the Amazon River, I admit, I was getting cocky.
+The storied jungle had yet to produce a single peril.
+There was no colossal snake, poison dart, or maggots embedded in flesh.
+We were hiking inside a lush moss-green shroud, a day’s journey by boat from the closest village that had motorized vehicles.
+The treetops blotted out the sun, and we sweated in the claustrophobic stillness.
+Each of all of us was soaked in DEET, the carcinogenic repellent needed to ward against malaria and dengue-fever carrying insects.

 “I’ve seen more mosquitoes in the forest in upstate New York than I’ve seen on this walk,” I cracked.
 Within seconds of my utterance, a cloud of the pests materialized around the head of our guide, a shaman-ically trained Indian, fanning out from that point to attack exposed flesh.